inoxlang/inox/README.md

 Zero config.\
 Zero boilerplate.

-> Inox is NOT a language + a packaging of popular technologies such as a SQL database or Docker.\
+> Inox is NOT a language + a packaging of a SQL database and Docker.\
 > The language deeply integrates with the Web features and the database engine.

 **Web Dev Features**